jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/subcloud-deployment-with-local-installation-4982449058d5.rst

 to be installed on the subcloud.

 Use the ``--param`` option to specify the rootfs device and boot device to install the prestaging image.
-The tool defaults to /dev/sda directory.
+The tool defaults to ``/dev/sda directory``.
 Use this option to override the default storage device the prestaging image is to be installed.